Selvena Brooks-Powers

 Selvena N. Brooks-Powers (born March 1, 1983) is an American politician and community organizer serving as a member of the New York City Council from the 31st district.
 She assumed office on March 19, 2021.
+Brooks-Powers was named majority whip of the City Council in January 2022.

 Early life and education

 Brooks-Powers was raised in Queens, New York City.
 She earned a Bachelor of Arts degree in sociology from Wilberforce University and a Master of Science in global affairs from New York University.

 Career

 Brooks-Powers began her career as a staffer to Democratic members of the New York State Senate.
 She later worked on Dennis Herrera's campaign for mayor of San Francisco.
 In 2012 and 2013, she worked as a communications specialist for the Service Employees International Union.
 She also worked as a press officer in the office of the New York City Comptroller.
 Brooks-Powers has since worked as an independent political consultant.
 She was elected to the New York City Council on March 19, 2021.